UPS Stock Analysis

 I also wanted to participate in the increased demand for package delivery.
-Since much of the world’s population orders products online now.
-And then they have them delivered to their door by UPS or one of their competitors.
+Since much of the world’s population buys products online now.
+And then they have those products delivered to their door by UPS.
+Or, one of UPS’s competitors.

-And remember their old advertising slogan?
+And remember the old UPS advertising slogan?
 I liked it and remember it as “What can brown do for you?”
 Brown refers to their signature brown color on all those delivery trucks buzzing around your neighbor.

 UPS is the world’s largest package delivery company.
 They are a leader in the U.S. less-than-truckload freight delivery segment also known as “LTL” for short.
 And UPS is a premier provider of global supply chain management solutions.

-UPS uses more than 500 planes and 100,000 vehicles to deliver on average a million packages per day to residences and businesses around the world.
+UPS uses more than 500 planes and 100,000 vehicles to deliver millions of packages per day to residences and businesses around the world.
 Clearly, UPS has a capital intensive business that also consumes large amounts from gas and utility companies.

-- LTL, freight forwarding, logistics services and retail stores – 18%
+- LTL, freight forwarding, logistics services, and retail stores

 What is an Economic Moat?